Dr Yanni Malliaris, BSc. PhD.

 In 2016, he founded Dimiourgia.org, Greece's first and most premier home treatment programme.
 In Dimiourgia, BipolarLab's specialist integrative care can be delivered on a daily basis in a very humane home-like environment for patients who are in greater need.

-Finally, in 2018-9 Dr Malliaris started his most important project by becoming the father of two lovely boys.
+In 2018-9 Dr Malliaris started his most important project by becoming the father of two lovely boys.
 With the help of his loving wife he does the best he can to raise two healthy human beings.